drewdeponte/pra/README.md

         "IPT-Capture",
         "IPT-Core Services"
       ],
-      "refresh_interval": 300
+      "refresh_interval": 300,
+      "log_level": "info"
     }

-I suggest copying and pasting the above starter file into your `~/.pra.json` file to get you started.
-Then simply replace the appropriate fields and the **repositories** sections for all the pull sources with the repository information for the repositories you want to watch for open pull requests.
+I suggest copying and pasting the above starter file into your `~/.pra/config.json` file to get you started.
+Then simply replace the appropriate fields and the **repositories** and **organizations** sections for all the pull sources with the repository information for the repositories you want to watch for open pull requests.

 #### Stash User & Project Repositories